lynnfaraday/aresmush.com/tutorials/manage/upgrades.md

 1. Go to Admin -> Manage -> Upgrade.
 2. Select 'Upgrade'.

-From the game:
+**-or-** From the game (in your usual MU client):

 1. Type `upgrade/start` to begin the upgrade.
 2. Type `upgrade/finish` to complete the upgrade.

 {% tip %}
 You may see messages like  "Your branch is ahead by 4 commits."
 You can ignore those.
+If you see any other weird messages or errors, [ask for help](/feedback.html).
 {% endtip %}

 ## Upgrade With a Restart